ANSWERS TO FAQ´S:

 * Pool care & chemicals, gardeners and cleaners are the responsibility of the tenants.
 A list will be supplied for trusted options.
 Pool care is approx. 200 pesos/week, house cleaning from 200 to 300 pesos per visit. *Please do not pay more, for example construction workers make 200/day and these cleaning staff are being paid extremely well already.
 Some property owners have people they require you to hire if you need service.
 Services are common practice here and generally are done weekly at a predetermined time that is convenient for the tenant.
 Occasionally tenants opt to do their own pool care, house & yard cleaning.
 ALL POOLS WILL BE FILLED PRIOR TO ARRIVAL.

 ***RENT is to be paid upon arrival.
-Subsequent months at Barloventos Restaurant with Francisco Calle 80 #109 x 21 y 23, Progreso.
+Subsequent months can be paid at Barloventos Restaurant, Calle 80 #109 x 21 y 23, Progreso.

 For gas refills, please message and we will arrange.
 Tanks are usually on the roof.
 One full tank is supplied, cost of refills are the tenants responsibility.